mattknowles314/mattknowles314/README.md

 ## What do I do?

-* 🎓  I am in my third year of university, my focus is pure maths, with some applied maths and a bit of stats thrown in for good measure.
+* 🎓  I am in my third year of university, my focus is pure maths, with some stats thrown in for good measure.
 Current modules:
-  + Bayesian Statistics
+  + Practical Data Science with R
-  + Stastical Pattern Recognition
+  + Linear Optimisation and Game Theory
-  + Number Theory
+  + Galois Theory
-  + Algebraic Number Theory
+  + Topology
-  + Groups and Actions
+  + Cryptography

 ## What am I good at?